Introduction

 • Required numbers of time Airport pick up and drop off as per your flight schedule (international and domestic).
 All required transfers in Kathmandu too.

-• Three meals per day (Breakfast, Lunch & Dinner) during the entire trek as per mentioned in itinerary followed by 3 times tea/coffee per day.
+• Three meals per day (Breakfast, Lunch & Dinner) during the entire trek as per mentioned in itinerary.

 • Farewell Dinner in Kathmandu with cultural program.

-• Personal expenses (bar, laundry, personal shopping, internet usages
+• Personal expenses (bar, laundry, personal shopping etc).

 Equipment Checklist